The NHL season will feature Florida threepeat bid and a return to the Winter Olympics - WTOP News

 Florida has won consecutive finals against McDavid and the Oilers with one of the best teams constructed since the NHL’s cap era began in 2005.

 Edmonton, with McDavid and longtime running mate Leon Draisaitl, is an 8-1 Cup co-favorite with Vegas.
-After Minnesota signed Kirill Kaprizov to a record-setting $136 million contract just before the season started, all eyes are on McDavid, who could break the bank if he stays or goes.
+After Minnesota signed Kirill Kaprizov to a record-setting $136 million contract during training camp, McDavid signed his long-awaited contract extension on the eve of the season for just two years and $25 million through 2028.

 “I have every intention to win in Edmonton — that’s my only focus maybe next to winning a gold medal with Canada,” McDavid told reporters in Calgary in August.
 “I want the group to be as focused and dialed in and ready to roll come Day 1 as possible.
 We don’t need any distractions.”